 How is this different from Entice, the 5 day LIVE pastry arts programme?

 Entice is the raw pastry chef Level 1 training programme with entirely different recipes and a different prospectus.
-Entice is also an in depth hands on programme with different techniques – plus you have the Deliciously Raw pantry and equipment to play with throughout the week.
+Entice is also an in-depth hands on programme with different techniques – plus you have the Deliciously Raw pantry and equipment to play with throughout the week.
 If you are thinking about doing Entice, SWEET is an ideal introduction to the world of raw pastry arts.

-Secure your place today..
+Secure your place and join us today.

 “For anyone who is looking to take their raw food recipes to the next level, whether for personal gratification alone (and of course impressing friends and family) or for high-level professional development, then Deborah is one of just a very few people in the UK I would wholeheartedly recommend without hesitation.”